For the double crust

 Preheat the oven to 375 degrees F.

-For the apple filling: In a large mixing bowl, combine the apples, granulated sugar
+For the apple filling: In a large mixing bowl, combine the apples, granulated sugar, brown sugar

 Transfer the filling to the pastry-lined pie plate

-.
+with the butter.
 Trim the edge of the pastry even with edge of the pie plate.
 Place the second pastry round over the filling and seal and crimp the edges.
-Cut small slits in the top, brush with the egg yolk and milk
+Cut small slits in the top, brush with the egg

 Place the pie on a rimmed baking sheet.
 Bake for 40 minutes.
 Remove from the oven and cover the edges with foil (to prevent overbrowning).
 Bake until the fruit is tender and the filling is bubbly, 15 to 20 minutes more.
 Cool on a wire rack for at least 1 hour, if you can wait!